jamiedidthis/quartz/content/info.md

 date: 2024-01-23T16:29:00
 lastmod: 2024-01-23T16:30:00
 ---
 I’m a freelance graphic designer, [[notes/vocateur|vocateur reader]], [[notes/amateur|amateur]] writer, artist, and book collector living in rural NC.
-The <a href="/books" class="internal-link">book collection</a> here is actually highly incomplete, find me on [Goodreads](https://www.goodreads.com/jamieharris) for the slightly more complete list.
+The <a href="/books" class="internal-link">book collection</a> here is actually highly incomplete, find me on [Goodreads](https://www.goodreads.com/jamieharris) for the slightly more exhaustive list.
 I also occasionally appear on [Instagram](https://instagram.com/jamiedidthis) when I’m not in hibernation.

 ## Field guide 🌳